 However, CA state lawmakers may have a way for its residents to avoid the $10,000 SALT deduction limit, which is now part of the new federal tax law.
 See below where I discuss this further.

 I also wanted to provide an overview of what this new tax law means.
 But before we jump into the overview, it is important to point out the massive federal tax revenue hit this bill will create.
-According to the nonpartisan Joint Committee on Taxation, there will be an estimates $1.46 trillion revenue reduction over the next 10 years.
-Furthermore, a lot of these tax cuts are temporary while providing a major tax cut for wealthy individuals that live in low/no income tax states.
+According to the nonpartisan Joint Committee on Taxation, there will be an estimated $1.46 trillion revenue reduction over the next 10 years.
+Furthermore, many of these tax cuts are temporary while providing a major tax cut for wealthy individuals who live in low/no income tax states.
 How this will affect the greater economy going forward remains to be seen.
 Though, I would assume the economic benefits promised are exaggerated at best.

-Eric Sussman, a popular finance professor at UCLA Anderson (my alma mater), wrote on this topic where he provided an excellent argument as to why this will create a short-term boost to the markets but a long-term drag to the overall economy.
-I highly suggest all interested to read his analysis.
+Eric Sussman, a finance professor at UCLA Anderson and one of my favorite lecturers, wrote on this topic where he provided an excellent argument as to why this will create a short-term boost to the markets but a long-term drag to the overall economy.

 Tax Reform Overview

 |2018 Federal Income Tax Brackets|

 |Tax Rate||Single||Married, Filing Jointly|

 |10%||Up to $9,525||Up to $19,050|